Building Data-Driven Early Intervention Systems for Police Officers

 We use machine learning to build a better EIS.
 Machine learning is the ability of a computer to learn patterns in data and to use those patterns to make accurate predictions.
 It has been used over the past 30 years to solve thousands of problems, from driving cars to providing search results on Google.
 Machine learning can handle complex data from disparate sources, including dispatches, arrests, field interviews, training, demographics, crime, neighborhood features, and police and media narratives.
 This enables not only more accurate predictions but also a better understanding of what puts officers at risk.

 Our system offers more flexibility.
 Our system provides continuous risk scores rather than binary flags.
-Risk scores enable the department to rank all officers by risk, to explicitly choose tradeoffs (more correct flags versus more incorrect flags), and to allocate by resources rather than prediction (for example, deciding which officers should receive department-wide training first versus deciding which officers should receive training).
+Risk scores enable the department to rank all officers by risk, from top to bottom; to explicitly choose tradeoffs (more correct flags versus more incorrect flags); and to allocate by available resources (for example, deciding which officers should receive department-wide training first versus deciding which officers should receive training).

 Unlike threshold and outlier systems, our machine learning system allows the department how far ahead the system should predict, down to the next dispatch.
 This gives the department the ability to decide if it should send lower-risk officers to a call even if they’re farther away.